ezwang8/customer_banking/README.md

 # Customer Banking System

 ## Project Overview
-This program is tasked to calculate users' interest earned on their savings and CD accounts.
+This program is tasked to calculate users' interest earned on their Savings and CD accounts.
 By inputting information on account balance, APR, and length of months in each account, you'll be given an estimated number on how much interest you'll earn and how much your balance will be updated with the interest.

 ## Installation Instructions
 1. **Clone the Repository:**